imakiro/install-rutorrent-ultscript/README.md

+# Rtorrent/rutorrent/munin/seedbox-manager install script
+# Original script from exrat => https://bitbucket.org/exrat/install-rutorrent
+# I (imakiro) translated it and extended it, this is a WIP version, please do know what you do if you use it.

+## French first, English goes next [here][english]

 # Script d'installation ruTorrent / Nginx v 1.3

 * Nécessite Debian 7.x - 32/64 bits & un serveur fraîchement installé